ari-feiglin/DaFAQ/README.md

 Here are some of my ideas for the future:
 * A querying language
 * Fully comment the project

-### <ins>**KNOWN ISSUES**</ins>
-Even after hours of bug testing, there are still a few bugs.
-I haven't found any system-breaking ones that I couldn't fix, so that's good.
-Here's a list of issues that I haven't been able to fix:
-* Valgrind *hates* sprintf.
-Just kidding, I must not be doing something right.
-I get a lot of "invalid write of size 1" from sprintfs called by poop.
-I also get a "Conditional jump or move depends on uninitialised value(s)" from sprintf, too.

-None of these issues should ruin the program.
-I think, for the most part, the system is safe.
-Still wouldn't use it for an actual project, though.

 ### <ins>**NOTES:**</ins>
 None of what is in this current version (v0.1.0) is final.
 Hopefully the finished version will be drastically different than this one.
 My end goal is to create a semi-useful system for creating and managing databases.
 I have very little prior knowledge on databases, and chances are this program will be utterly useless.
 But we can all hope, can't we?